Use the button below to download, save and/or print the rules and regulations.

 • The offense may run the ball on any down.

 • The QB CAN NEVER RUN the ball, and is the only player allowed to throw the ball.
-QB is allowed to make one exchange (ex.
-Pass, handoff or toss).
+QB is allowed to make one direct exchange.
 No shovel passes, reverses or hook and ladder, or backward pitches are allowed.
 Jet sweeps are allowed

 • Defensive players cannot cross the line on a run play until the quarterback hands the ball off to the RB